Growthy

 How to Choose: 5 Questions Before You Sign Anything

-The matrix narrows the list.
-These five questions narrow it further.
+The shortlist narrows the field.
+These five questions narrow it to one.

 1. What system of record do your clients use today?
 If everyone is on QBO or Xero, Mode 1 overlay tools save you from a sales conversation.
-If you have new clients with no GL yet, Mode 2 standalone is worth modeling.
+If you have new clients with no ledger yet, a Mode 2 standalone is worth modeling.

-3. Per-client or per-seat pricing, which matches your growth?
-A 5-bookkeeper firm covering 25 clients pays more per-seat.
-A 2-bookkeeper firm covering 12 clients usually pays less per-seat.
-Model both at your current count and at 30% growth before signing.
+3. Per-client, per-company, or per-location pricing, and which matches your growth?
+A 5-bookkeeper firm covering 25 clients pays differently than a 2-bookkeeper firm covering 12.
+Model the cost at your current count and at 30% growth before signing.

 4. Does the audit trail capture confidence score, pattern match, approver, and timestamp?
 Ask the vendor to show a sample auto-approved transaction in the demo.
 If those four fields aren't all there, you're carrying audit risk the marketing didn't mention.

 5. What happens when the vendor goes away?
 Botkeeper and Bench answered this question for the buyers who didn't ask.
-Read the data export, contract termination, and historical access clauses before you sign anything.
+Read the data export, contract termination, and historical access clauses before you sign.

 If You're a CPA Firm: Headcount Predicts Which Tradeoffs Matter

 Firms in the 2 to 50 staff range face different versions of the same decision.
-The split below comes from talking with firm partners in each tier.
+The split below comes from conversations with firm partners in each tier.

 2 to 10 staff firms

 You're running 15 to 40 monthly bookkeeping clients.
-Every tool decision affects the whole firm.
-The partner is still doing client review.
+Every tool decision affects the whole firm, and the partner is still doing client review.

-What to focus on: minimal setup friction per client (under 30 minutes to first-pass categorization), clear confidence-score display so review is fast, QBO/Xero compatibility (overlay mode) over standalone GL (migration is a sales problem you don't need), per-client pricing in the $50 to $99/mo range.
+What to focus on: setup under 30 minutes per client, a clear confidence-score display so review is fast, QBO or Xero compatibility (overlay mode) over a standalone migration you don't need, and per-client pricing in the $50 to $129 range.

-Most likely fit: Mode 1 overlay (Growthy alpha, Booke.ai).
+Most likely fit: Mode 1 overlay, such as Growthy's overlay path or Booke.ai.

 11 to 25 staff firms

-You're running 25 to 75 books across a manager, 4 to 8 bookkeepers, and a partner reviewing closes.
+You're running 25 to 75 books across a manager, several bookkeepers, and a partner reviewing closes.
 Workflow design becomes the buying decision.

-What to focus on: multi-client review queue with bookkeeper assignment, role-based approval (bookkeeper, manager, partner), pricing transparency on per-client tiers at 20+ clients, integration with month-close checklist.
+What to focus on: a multi-client review queue with bookkeeper assignment, role-based approval (bookkeeper, manager, partner), pricing transparency at 20+ clients, and a fit with your month-close checklist.

-Most likely fit: Mode 1 with strong firm workflow (Growthy).
-Avoid tools that force per-client logins.
-They don't scale at 15 clients per bookkeeper.
+Most likely fit: Mode 1 with strong firm workflow, such as Growthy.
+Avoid tools that force a separate login per client; they don't scale at 15 clients per bookkeeper.
 For deeper firm context, see AI for CPA Firms.

 26 to 50 staff firms